halaoner/til/devops/cypress-docker-container.md

-# Execute Tests In Cypress Docker Cntainer
+# Execute Tests In Cypress Docker Container

 Run Cypress tests inside the Cypress Docker container by running following shell command (you **DO NOT NEED** to install/ run `cypress install` on your localhost/ within the CI pipeline on a VM):